Nikola Mirotić: Milwaukee Bucks (2019)

-Barcelona (2019–present)
+Barcelona (2019–2023)

+2019–20 season

 On 6 July 2019, Mirotić signed a three-year deal, with the option of an extension through to 2023, with FC Barcelona of the Liga ACB and the EuroLeague.
 According to sources, Mirotić's contract was worth €26 million, making him the highest-paid basketball player in Europe.
 On 27 June 2020, Mirotic was awarded the league's Most Valuable Player award.
 He became the fifth player in Liga Endesa history to have multiple MVP awards, joining Darryl Middleton, Arvydas Sabonis, Luis Scola and Felipe Reyes.
 Mirotić finished the season averaging 19.5 points and 5.7 rebounds per game.
 He extended his contract until 2025 on 25 September 2020.

+2021–22 season

 In the 2021–22 season, he won his first EuroLeague MVP award, becoming the first Barcelona player to win the award in 14 years.

+2022–23 season

+On 22 July 2022, Mirotić suffered an Achilles injury that ruled him out for the beginning of the 2022–23 season.

+On 1 December 2022, Mirotić made his season debut against Alba Berlin, finishing the game with 19 points, 6 rebounds, 3 steals, and 2 assists in an 88–86 win.

+On 15 May 2023, Mirotić was named into the All-EuroLeague Second Team alongside Mike James from AS Monaco Basket, Kevin Punter from KK Partizan, Darius Thompson from Saski Baskonia, and Wade Baldwin IV from Maccabi Tel Aviv B.C..

+On 19 May 2023, Mirotić and FC Barcelona Bàsquet failed to win the EuroLeague despite reaching the third Final Four in a row.
+Barcelona lost in the semifinal against Real Madrid Baloncesto 66–78.

+Mirotić finished the game with 3 points (1/10 FG, 1/2 FT), 6 rebounds, 1 assist, 1 steal, and 3 turnovers.
+He took the responsibility after the game.
+"I congratulate Real Madrid, they played a great game," Mirotic said.
+"I take a large part of the responsibility for us losing this game.
+I haven't been at the level expected of me, I haven't been able to help the team.
+I feel very bad.
+I say to our fans that I'm sorry, thank you for supporting us and for coming here."

+On 20 July 2023, FC Barcelona Bàsquet officially announced that the club is unilaterally terminating Mirotić's contract.
+Mirotić still had two years left in his contract, but he became a free agent.